Pay Traffic Ticket in WyomingPage OverviewSUMMARY: How to Pay a Wyoming Traffic Ticket

-- You have an instruction permit or intermediate license and commit a violation that suspends your restricted privileges, it prevents you from moving on to the next licensing phase.
+- You have a WY instruction permit or intermediate driver's license and commit a traffic violation that suspends your restricted privileges, it prevents you from moving on to the next licensing phase.

-Drivers who opt to plead guilty and pay their tickets must pay those fines by the hearing date printed on their citations; generally, courts allow a 10-day grace period, though.
+Drivers who opt to plead "guilty" and pay their WY traffic tickets must pay those ticket fines by the hearing date printed on their citations.

-Most courts send a notice if the driver doesn’t pay by the end of the grace period.
-The notice gives the driver a new date by which he must pay the fine―when it’s all said and done, some drivers have as many as 30 days from their hearing dates to pay their fines.
+Most courts send a notice if the driver doesn't pay the ticket fine by the end of the grace period.
+The notice gives the driver a new date by which he or she must pay the traffic ticket.

-Failure to pay on time means license suspension and, depending on the violation, an arrest warrant.
+NOTE: In Wyoming, failure to pay a traffic ticket on time means license suspension and, depending on the traffic violation, an arrest warrant.

-To plead guilty or no contest, CDL drivers follow basically the same process as other drivers; however, CDL drivers must notify their employers within 30 days of a traffic violations.
+To plead "guilty" or "no contest," CDL drivers follow basically the same process as other drivers; however, WY CDL drivers must notify their employers within 30 days of a traffic violation conviction.

 Plead Not Guilty

-The state allows any driver who feels he is innocent of the charges to plead not guilty and have his day in court.
+The state allows any driver who feels he or she is innocent of the charges to plead "not guilty" and have his or her day in court.

-Check to see if your court allows online payments; if so, be prepared to:
+Check to see if your traffic court allows online ticket payments; if so, be prepared to:

 - Provide your full name and address.

-- Provide your citation-specific information such as the ticket number, court date, and ticket fine.
+- Provide your citation-specific information such as the traffic ticket number, court date, and ticket fine.

-- Pay a processing fee associated with online payments.
+- Pay a processing fee associated with online ticket payments.

-When online payments aren’t options, drivers can pay their tickets either by mail or in person.
+When online ticket payment is not an option, drivers can pay their traffic tickets either by mail or in person.

-Courts vary on payment options and methods, but your citation will include specific instructions about how and where you can pay your ticket.
+Courts vary on payment options and methods, but your WY traffic citation will include specific instructions about how and where you can pay your ticket.

 - The court's name and mailing or physical address.

-- Acceptable payment options (by mail or in person).
+- Acceptable ticket payment options (by mail or in person).

 - Acceptable payment methods.
 Find out if the court accepts personal checks, money orders, cashier's checks, cash, and/or credit cards (and which ones).

-If the information on your ticket is unclear, contact your court.
+If the information on your WY traffic ticket is unclear, contact your court.

 Wyoming doesn't use a point system.

-You put your driving privileges at risk each time you plead guilty to a violation, so it’s important to stay on top of your driving record.
+You put your driving privileges at risk each time you plead "guilty" to a traffic violation, so it's important to stay on top of your WY driving record.

-You see, the state’s lack of a point system doesn’t matter when it comes to recording violations; Wyoming implements license suspension if you accumulate too many moving violations on your driving record.
+You see, the state's lack of a point system doesn't matter when it comes to recording traffic violations; Wyoming implements license suspension if you accumulate too many moving violations on your Wyoming driving record.

-Be sure to check your driving record after you plead guilty or no contest to:
+Be sure to check your WY driving record after you plead "guilty" or "no contest" to:

-- Make sure the state added the correct violation to your record.
+- Make sure the state added the correct traffic violation to your WY driving record.

 - See how close you are to license suspension; you can adjust your driving habits accordingly.

-Because pleading guilty or no contest is the same as admitting guilty or being found guilty, your auto insurance company might increase your rates.
+Because pleading "guilty" or "no contest" to a WY traffic ticket is the same as admitting guilt or being found guilty, your auto insurance company might increase your rates.
 Usually, the provider waits until the policy is up for renewal.

 Talk with your agent about a possible increase, and if you find out your rates will be higher, start comparing insurance quotes online now to find a better deal.Other Topics in This Section